toluaina/toluaina.github.io/docs/pro/faq.md

 **Can I use the token in CI and multiple environments?**
 Yes — one token covers your organization's dev, CI, and production installs.
 Don't publish it; if it leaks, tell us and we'll rotate it.

-**Do you support air-gapped / offline installs?**
-Yes, on a custom plan — we provide a signed offline wheel for environments that can't reach the private index at build time.

 **Do I need a kNN-capable search engine?**
 For production, yes (OpenSearch ships the plugin bundled; Elasticsearch 8+ is